StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 This takes our request and adapts it to a `BookClubSignupEntity` to be stored.

-One more thing needs to be done before we can run this code.
+One more thing that needs to be done before we can run this code.
 We can see that the asynchronous call to the `tableAccess.Insert` has a squiggle.
 That's because the Run method created by the new project wizard makes the function synchronous by default.

 1. Add `async` to the function signature as below.